Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * max is the maximum angle or position
 * cont means the axis is continuous and has no min/max angles
 * home is the home position in degrees or mm.
 The value can be outside min and max, the endstop can be low or high type

+Currently there is no continuous axis in RRF core, but when it exists, this setting will ignore angle limits.

 Example:
 * A"0:-180.0:180.0:0.0" means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)